Login to view the CJEM Online and CJEM Page Turning links

 Submit a completed entry form to email@example.com with Photo Contest submission in the subject line.
 Each entry consists of a single digital image, an entry form requesting the photographer’s contact information and his/her description of the image including its location.

-PRIZE: The Winner of the CJEM Photo Contest will be announced at CAEP 2019.
-The winner will have their photo published on the cover of the July 2019 issue of CJEM and will receive a $100 CAEP credit.
+PRIZE: The Winner of the CJEM Photo Contest will be announced at CAEP 2020.
+The winner will have their photo published on the cover of CJEM and will receive a $100 CAEP credit.
 We reserve the right to use submitted entries of runners up as future covers.

 CAEP and the Editorial Board of Canadian Journal of Emergency Medicine are pleased to announce a call for papers for the sixth annual award in honour of CJEM‘s former managing editor, Penelope Gray-Allan.